rkzheng99/SyncVIS/SyncVIS/README.md

 ## Getting Started

-We provide a script `train_net_syncvis.py`, that is made to train all the configs in syncvisNet.
+We provide a script `train_net_syncvis.py`, that is made to train all the configs in syncvisFormer.

 To train a model with "train_net_syncvis.py" on VIS, first setup the corresponding datasets following the instructions in folder `datasets`